Stephen Moore, 58; service set

-Stephen “Stevie” E. Moore, 58, of Trenton, formerly of Morehead City, died Saturday, Feb.
+Stephen Earnest Moore, 58, of Trenton, formerly of Morehead City, died Saturday, Feb.
 29, 2020, at CarolinaEast Medical Center in New Bern.

-His service is at 1 p.m.
-Thursday at Sayland Funeral Home in Maysville.
-Burial will be private.
+A celebration of Stephen’s life is at 2 p.m.
+Sunday, March 15 at Salter Path United Methodist Church.

-He is survived by his mother, Gayle Spence Moore; brothers, Danny Heath and Jamie Heath, all of Trenton; and his sister, Sue Pack of New Bern.
+Stephen Earnest Moore, 58, of Trenton, formerly of Morehead City, died Saturday, Feb.
+29, 2020, at CarolinaEast Medical Center in New Bern.

 (0) comments